ngadiyar93/ngadiyar93.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Hi there, I am Nishanth, a member of the R&D staff at the [Oak Ridge National Laboratory (ORNL)](https://www.ornl.gov/staff-profile/fnu-nishanth).
+Hi there, I am Nishanth Gadiyar, a member of the R&D staff at the [Oak Ridge National Laboratory (ORNL)](https://www.ornl.gov/staff-profile/fnu-nishanth).
 I also hold the Alvin M. Weinberg [distinguished staff fellowship](https://www.ornl.gov/careers/distinguished-fellowships).
+Until deciding to use my parents last name in Feb 2025, I used the name FNU Nishanth since I had just one name (FNU -- First Name Unknown).

 Before joining ORNL in October 2024, I worked as a Research Engineer at GE Research, a post-doctoral research associate at the University of Wisconsin-Madison, and a research intern at the Mitsubishi Electric Research Laboratories.